-UW-Extension "Money \$mart" is provided by UW-Extension Family Living as part of the "Money \$mart in Head Start" Financial Capability Project funded through the Annie E. Casey Foundation and reviewed by Peggy Olive, Financial Capability Specialist, UW-Madison/Extension.
-Authored by Leah Eckstein, Family Living Educator, Adams County.
+"Money \$mart in Head Start" is provided by UW-Extension Family Living as part of the Head Start Financial Capability Project funded through the Annie E. Casey Foundation and reviewed by Peggy Olive, Financial Capability Specialist, UW-Madison/Extension.
+Authored by Leah Eckstein, Family Living Educator Adams County, University of Wisconsin, U.S. Department of Agriculture and Wisconsin counties cooperating.
 Copyright © 2015 by the Board of Regents of the University of Wisconsin System doing business as the division of Cooperative Extension of the University of Wisconsin-Extension.
 All rights reserved.
 An EEO/Affirmative Action employer, the University of Wisconsin-Extension provides equal opportunities in employment and programming, including Title IX and ADA requirements.